 Group travel varieties from trip to trip, which means determining charter bus prices isn't a one size fits all solution.
 Don't worry though, the National Charter Bus team is available 24/7 to get you a personalized rental quote.
 Your rental quote will be influenced by factors like when you’re traveling, how far in advance you book your bus, and the type of vehicle you request.
 We’ll take all of this information into account when we create your no-obligation rental quote.

-If you’re looking for sunny SoCal vibes for a group vacation but don't want to deal with the crowds of Los Angeles, San Diego is your spot.
+If you’re looking for sunny SoCal vibes for a group vacation but don't want to deal with the crowds of Los Angeles or Long Beach, San Diego is your spot.
 National Charter Bus can provide groups with transportation for vacations, special celebrations, wine country group tours, or any other private event in San Diego.
-Having designed group transportation can keep your friends and family from having to worry about driving or from needing to hail several rideshares from stop to stop.
-Enjoy your group’s company and have an easy ride to your special event or tour destination in San Diego.
+Having designated group transportation can keep your friends and family from having to worry about driving or from needing to hail several rideshares from stop to stop.
+Rent a shuttle bus, enjoy your group’s company, and have an easy ride to your special event or tour destination in San Diego.